HenkBoxma/rigi-viewer-web/README.md

 ### Change translations

-It is possible to change translations in the Rigi preview in real-time.
+It is possible to change translations in the Rigi preview in real-time:

-	channel.notify({
-      method: "translate",
-      params: { signature: "1234", source: "Hello world!", translation: "Hallo Welt!" }
-    });

-This can be called when the user is typing in a translation or when all translations in the current preview should be changed.
-Note that the `source` parameter is optional.

-To change multiple translations in a single call, use `translateMany`:

 	channel.notify({
       method: "translateMany",